kubeshop/botkube-docs/versioned_docs/version-0.14/installation/discord/index.md

    ![discord_copy_client_id](assets/discord_copy_application_id.png)

-4. Add a description - `BotKube helps you monitor your Kubernetes cluster, debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.`.
+4. Add a description - `Botkube helps you monitor your Kubernetes cluster, debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.`.

-   Set the BotKube icon (BotKube icon can be downloaded from [this link](https://github.com/kubeshop/botkube/raw/main/branding/logos/botkube_192x192.png)).
+   Set the Botkube icon (Botkube icon can be downloaded from [this link](https://github.com/kubeshop/botkube/raw/main/branding/logos/botkube_192x192.png)).

    Click on Save Changes to update the Bot.